Chia-Network/chia-docs/docs/getting-started/timelords.md

 ### What are the hardware requirements for running a Timelord?

 There are no specific requirements as timelords are a fastest wins process.
 This means that those with higher end hardware are more likely to generate Proofs of Time than those with lower end hardware.
-Currently, a modern gaming PC with 8 cores and 8 GB of RAM is recommended.
+Currently, a modern gaming PC with 8 cores and 8 GB of RAM is recommended when running an ASIC or Bluebox timelord.
+With the release of ASIC timelords, software timelords will have a near impossible time competing.
+It is recommended to only run a software timelord for experimentation and learning purposes.

 ### Can a Singe ASIC Compete with an ASIC Cluster?